 HUNT'S HAWAIʻI DIVISION SERVICES

-- Development: Hunt is responsible for the development, revitalization, and asset management of more than 2,000 acres and one million square feet of industrial and commercial space on the Oʻahu, Maui, Kauaʻi, and the Big Island.
+- Development: Hunt is responsible for the development, revitalization and asset management, through its ownership, of 1,784 acres and more than 500,000 square feet of residential and commercial space on Oahu, Maui, Kauai, and the Big Island.

 - Construction: Since June 2014, Hunt and Moss & Associates, have integrated its construction personnel into Moss’ ongoing operations.
 With more than 20 years of construction experience on the Islands, Hunt and Moss have yielded strong relationships with owners, subcontractors, and the Hawaiian community as a whole.
 Our combined experience includes commercial, mixed-use, renewable energy, higher education, multifamily and military housing construction, rehabilitation as well as associated demolition.